318 Tips To Succeed At Online Dating

 What will will follow is a list of positive characteristics which will increase the likelihood of developing a healthy connection.

-The next section will delineate the things they you do not want in a relationship.
+The next section in this piece will delineate some more of the things you want to have in your relationship.

-Much of the information in these sections is based on my experiences with couples and single during the last thirty five years.
+Much of the information in these sections is based on my experiences with couples and single people during the last thirty five years as well as my own dating experiences.

-In addition, some of the information is based on my more than thirty years of experience in an outstanding marriage.
+In addition, some of the information is based on my thirty two years of experience in an absolutely outstanding marriage.

 1. As I noted elsewhere, find a mate who you feel really lucky to have in your life.